-From the Preface to Exploring the Recorder and Music Theory
+From the Preface to Exploring the Recorder

 Exploring the Recorder and Music Theory follows the procedures of the first book, Introducing the Recorder and Music Theory.
 In both books, students have the opportunity to increase their expertise in playing the recorder while learning music theory at the same time in classroom settings.
 In this second book, students begin to explore in more depth the musical concept of harmony, specifically diatonic, tertian harmony.
 The book emphasizes triads beginning in Unit 2.
 The subject of tetrads (seventh chords) is introduced briefly.
 The principles students learn in this book will make their explorations of thicker-textured chords an easy extension of their knowledge.

 Both books include the skills of playing by ear, transposing and distorting, improvising, taking dictation, sight-reading, ensemble performance, and recorder technique.
 In addition, in this book students begin to explore the skill of harmonizing.
 Complete fingering charts for the soprano and tenor recorders are included, along with alternate fingerings to improve facility.
 Fingerings for the alto recorder also are introduced.

 Throughout, students derive and apply their learning about music theory from and to their experiences with the recorder.

 Students and teachers will find 55 songs and pieces, 5 poems for improvisation, and 135 music theory worksheets and exercises of varying lengths and levels of challenge.
 While many of the songs and pieces are appropriate for concert presentation, their level of difficulty in each unit varies, allowing the teacher and students to choose repertoire appropriate to the skill level of the individual performer.